Baldishol Tapestry

 The Baldishol Tapestry is one of the oldest known surviving tapestries in Norway, and among the oldest in Europe.
 It is believed to have been produced between 1040 and 1190.
 It was discovered in Norway in 1879.
 It is part of the collection of the National Museum in Oslo.
 Tapestries of this type were popular in Norway from the Saga Age up until the 1600s.

 Discovery

-Baldishol Church in Nes, Ringsaker, Innlandet, near Lake Mjøsa, was demolished in 1879 to create a larger church.
+Baldishol Church in Nes in Ringsaker Municipality, Innlandet county, near Lake Mjøsa, was demolished in 1879 to create a larger church.
 During the demolition, the Baldishol Tapestry was found beneath the floorboards.
 It was initially mistaken for a woolen rag, rolled up and caked in clay.
 The Baldishol Church was a wooden structure originally built in 1613.

 The tapestry was among materials and objects from the old church that were sold at auction.
 A local family by the name of Kildal purchased some of the items and stored them at their farm.
 Louise Kildal visited the farm some years later, found the "rag", and cleaned it, revealing the tapestry.
 She hung it in her living room and invited the museum director Henrik A. Grosch to view it.
 He purchased the tapestry from her in 1887 and added it to the collection.